LiamNeate/LiamNeate/README.md

 - 🔭 I'm currently on my placement year at LexisNexis Risk Solutions as a software engingeer!
 - ⚡ I have recently made my current personal project public.
 If you would like to follow along and see the progress so far, it can be found at https://github.com/LiamNeate/sudoku
-- 🌱 I'm currently learning some Java as well as expanding my C++ knowledege.
+- 🌱 I'm currently learning some Java and PHP, as well as expanding my C++ knowledege.
 - 📫 You can reach me on [**E-mail**](mailto:liam.neate@my.ntu.ac.uk) or [**Linkedin**](https://www.linkedin.com/in/liam-neate-39624a200/)

 ## Some cool stats!